SemanticMediaWiki/SemanticMediaWiki/src/Importer/README.md

 ### Custom definitions

-It is possible for a user to define custom import definitions by extending [`$smwgImportFileDirs`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDirs) with a custom location (directory) from where import definitions can be loaded.
+It is possible to define custom import definitions using [`$smwgImportFileDirs`](https://www.semantic-mediawiki.org/wiki/Help:$smwgImportFileDirs) with a custom location (directory) from where import definitions can be loaded.

 ```